 1. Tell students because buying online is getting more popular everyone should know what consumer rights they have when shopping online.
 Explain when you buy something online, there is a physical distance between you and the seller.
 This is different to buying something in a shop where you interact with someone face-to-face.
 If you have bought something from a business that is based in the EU, you are protected by EU law.
-If it’s less than 14 calendar days since you received your purchase, you will be covered under the Consumer Rights Directive by the cooling-off period and can return the goods and get a refund.
+If it’s up to 14 calendar days since you received your purchase, you will be covered under the Consumer Rights Act by the cooling-off period and can return the goods and get a refund.
 However, if you are cancelling the order because you’ve changed your mind, you may have to pay for the cost of returning the goods.

 2. Explain some things you buy online are not covered by the 14-day cooling-off period rule.
 E.g. perishable goods (goods which can go off, like frozen food or flowers).

 3. Ask students to name other goods or services, which might not be covered by the 14-day cooling-off period.

 4. Place a page with the word ‘True’ at one end of the classroom and a page with the word ‘False’ at the other end of the classroom.